 Regarding the low-security capabilities, the official Ultrasurf website itself states, “Ultrasurf does not increase your online privacy, and should not be considered or used as an online security tool.”

 To test Ultrasurf’s security, I ran a DNS, IPv6, and WebRTC leak test.
-While I did not observe any DNS or IPv6 leak, the WebRTC leak test revealed my public IP address.
+While I did not observe any DNS or IPv6 leaks, the WebRTC leak test revealed my public IP address.

 According to Ultrasurf, WebRTC leak is inevitable on Chrome as the browser does not let users disable WebRTC.
 However, the team suggests downloading additional WebRTC blocking extensions that can improve your security on the internet.
 This is particularly important if you want to run Ultrasurf in Incognito mode.